 - 2 tablespoons Worcestershire sauce

-- 1 tbsp Dijon mustard or Herb de Provence mustard
+- 1 tablespoon Dijon mustard or Herb de Provence mustard

 - Chopped fresh parsley

-Add 1 additional tbsp butter, chopped onions and saute for about 3 minutes.
-Add 1 remaining tbsp butter, garlic and mushrooms, and cook until mushrooms are juicy.
+- Add 1 additional tablespoon butter, chopped onions and saute for about 3 minutes.
+Add remaining tablespoon butter, garlic and mushrooms, and cook for about 3 more minutes, or until mushrooms are juicy.

-Add 1.5 tbsp flour to the pan, stir until no longer white.
+- Add flour to the pan, stir until no longer white.
 Add wine and let it cook down for 2 minutes.
-Then add beef broth, heavy cream, Worcestershire sauce and mustard.
+Then add beef broth, heavy cream, Worcestershire sauce, mustard and cayenne pepper.
 Combine well.
 Let the mixture simmer for 5 minutes, stirring occasionally.
 Season with additional salt and pepper if needed.

 - Slice beef into thin slices, add back to the pan with the sauce and let it warm up for 2-3 minutes on low heat.
 Serve over noodles, rice, french fries or with vegetables.

 Nutritional information is provided as a courtesy only.
 This information comes from online calculators.
 Although whatsinthepan.com attempts to provide accurate nutritional information, these figures are only estimates.